dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Notes on Talks.md

 - Ample line bundle
 - Toric variety
 - Frobenius lift
-- Rigid Fano varieties
+- Fano varieties
 - Ample cone
 - Picard group (of a surface)
--
+- Rigidity

 Definition: *Bott vanishing* holds for a smooth projective variety $X$ if for all ample line bundles $L$,
 $$